 Instructor Renewals and Recertification

-Maintain an updated profile in 4HOnline
+Maintain an updated profile in 4HOnline.

-Instruct at least once in 2-year period, the class must be reported and documented.
+Instruct at least once in a two-year period — the class must be reported and documented.

-Volunteers must want to continue in their role in the SESS program
+Volunteers must want to continue in their role in the SESS program.

-The county must want to see the volunteer continue in their role
+The county must want to see the volunteer continue in their role.

-All Iowa 4-H Shooting Sports volunteers must attend Annual 4-H Volunteer training in their respective county.
+All Iowa 4-H Shooting Sports volunteers must attend Annual 4-H Volunteer Training in their respective county.

-Complete recertification once every 3 years consisting of 3.5 hours of discipline-specific instructions and updates, plus a 1.5-hour session on updates to Iowa 4-H Shooting Sports policies and Positive Youth Development (PYD) practices
+Complete recertification once every three years consisting of 3.5 hours of discipline-specific instructions and updates, plus a 1.5-hour session on updates to Iowa 4-H Shooting Sports policies and Positive Youth Development (PYD) practices